We're a multiple award-winning firm and one of the fastest-growing tech companies in the UK - find out how we got to where we are today.

 This Privacy Notice explains the following:

-1. WHO ARE WE AND HOW CAN YOU CONTACT US?
+1. HOW CAN YOU CONTACT US?

 You can contact us about issues relating to your personal data, including the contents of this notice, by any of the following methods: